min2ha/ukwa-site/content/target/60544/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Exiting the European Union Committee:  Oral evidence: The Progress of the UK's Negotiations on EU Withdrawal, January 24th 2018

 Evidence given by Rt Hon David Davis MP, Secretary of State, Department for Exiting the European Union on January 24th 2018, on progress of the Brexit negotiations